HNJ755329/Django_Nginx_MySQL_starter/README.md

 ![django-image](https://user-images.githubusercontent.com/11535206/59239910-b6661280-8bf2-11e9-84e8-1733e94aa033.png)

 ## Licence
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This starter kit is licensed under the MIT License - see the LICENSE.md file for details